-Garlic (Allium sativum), an herb used widely as a flavoring in cooking, has also been used as a medicine throughout ancient and modern history to prevent and treat a wide range of conditions and diseases.
+Garlic (Allium sativum), a herb used widely as a flavoring in cooking, has also been used as a medicine throughout ancient and modern history to prevent and treat a wide range of conditions and diseases.

 Garlic belongs to the onion genus Allium, and is closely related to the onion, rakkyo, chive, leek, and shallot.
-It has been used by humans for thousands of years and was used in Ancient Egypt for both culinary purposes and its therapeutic benefits.
+It has been used by humans for thousands of years and was used in Ancient Egypt for both culinary purposes and its health and therapeutic benefits.

 Garlic has been used all over the world for thousands of years.
 Records indicate that garlic was in use when the Giza pyramids were built, about five thousand years ago.